microsoft/onnxruntime-genai/README.md

 ## Coming very soon

-* Support for the Whisper model architectures
 * Support for DirectML
+* Support for the encoder decoder model architectures, such as whisper, T5 and BART.

+## Coming soon

+* Support for mobile devices (Android and iOS) with Java and Objective-C bindings

 ## Roadmap

+* Stable diffusion pipeline
 * Automatic model download and cache
 * More model architectures